jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 How do we best govern AI? \| Microsoft
 National AI strategies and policies \| OECD
-Launch of the Frontier Model Forum \| Microsoft 106Microsoft Digital Defense Report 2023
+Launch of the Frontier Model Forum \| Microsoft
+106 Microsoft Digital Defense Report 2023
 Chapter 5 Innovating for Security and Resilience Working together to shape responsible AI continued
 10 years of global AI policy: active policies
 Active policies by entity and year of implementation.
-Source: OECD AI Policy Observatory (OECD.AI) and Microsoft internal trackingfor 2023, January\-June.
+Source: OECD AI Policy Observatory (OECD.AI) and Microsoft internal tracking for 2023, January\-June.
 GBR
 2022
 2021